Skip to main content

 Understand your Funnel Performance Using Heatmaps

-Learn how to use Funnel Heatmaps to understand customer behavior and boost your funnel’s performance.
+Learn how to use Heatmaps to understand customer behavior and boost your funnel’s performance.

 Getting users to your funnel is just the start.
 Understanding what they do once they arrive is where the real insights live.

-FERMÀT’s Funnel Heatmaps help you see where customers click, how they engage, and which parts of your funnel may need tweaking.
+FERMÀT’s Heatmaps for funnel Landers & PDPs help you see where customers click, how they engage, and which parts of your funnel & PDP may need tweaking.

 What’s in this guide